KittyGiraudel/site/_posts/2012-11-27-css-colors.md

 ### Special keywords

 There are two keywords which are a little bit special since they do not refer to a RGB triplet.
-Those are <code>transparent</code> and <code>currentColor</code>.
+Those are `transparent` and `currentColor`.

 #### Transparent

 The transparent value exists since CSS1 but was only valid as a value for the background property.
-Nowadays <code>transparent</code> is a valid keyword for any property accepting a color value (color, border-color, background, shadows, gradients, etc.).
+Nowadays `transparent` is a valid keyword for any property accepting a color value (color, border-color, background, shadows, gradients, etc.).

 Its effect is pretty straight forward: it makes the color (or background-color or whatever) of the element transparent, as it is by default when no color is specified.